pusher/pusher-websocket-java/README.md

 Channel channel = pusher.getChannel("my-channel");
 ```

-The library will raise an exception if the parameter to `Pusher#getPrivateChannel` is prefixed with `"private-"` or `"presence-"`.
+The library will raise an exception if the parameter to `Pusher#getChannel` is prefixed with `"private-"` or `"presence-"`.

 #### Private channels